arttnba3/test_khook_1/README.md

 # a3khook

-Another lightweight dynamic-hooking engine for Linux kernel.
+Another lightweight dynamic-hooking engine for Linux kernel. **Temporarily supports single-thread system only.**

 ### 0x00.
 Becore we start